WangyiNTU/Point-supervised-crowd-detection/README.md

    Optionally, you should set the training parameters in [./keras_csp/config.py](./keras_csp/config.py) or replace some parameters in train_wider.py.

+2. Train on ShanghaiTech.

+   Follow the [./train_ShanghaiTechA.py](./train_ShanghaiTechA.py) or [./train_ShanghaiTechB.py](./train_ShanghaiTechB.py) to start training.
+The weight files of all epochs will be saved in `./output/valmodels/`.

+Since the codes are slightly different from the paper version with fine-tuned parameters and random seeds, the results may be better or worse.
+Re-implementation of paper's results can refer to the trained model [Models](#models).

 ## Test
 1. Test on WiderFace.